What is a donor database?

-While spreadsheets can be used in place of a nonprofit database, updating and maintaining spreadsheets will require more time, energy, and resources than using a database.
+While spreadsheets can be used in place of a donor database, updating and maintaining spreadsheets will require more time, energy, and resources than using a database.
 Databases allow users to manipulate large amounts of data at once and find the information they need easily through search queries.
 Whether or not a nonprofit is ready to move away from spreadsheets and toward a database will often depend on their size and specific needs.

 Volunteer databases are the foundation of effective volunteer management.
 Volunteer databases offer nonprofits tools for recruiting, training, scheduling, retaining, and communicating with volunteers.

-Nonprofit membership databases make it easy for organizations to sell and manage memberships.
+A membership databases make it easy for organizations to sell and manage memberships.
 Nonprofits can create membership websites where members can learn more about the organization, register for a membership, or update their membership information.
 All of the information is stored and maintained in one easily accessible location.